HusseinOkasha/blog-server/README.md

     * Along with empty postDTO like `{
       "id": 0,"body": "","createdAt": null,"updatedAt": null, "userEmail": null }`.
   * In case of missing request body, returns
-    * Status code 400 bad request
+    * Status code 400 BAD_REQUEST
-  * In case the user embedded in the bearer token doesn't exist it will return status code 401 unauthorized
+  * In case the user embedded in the bearer token doesn't exist it will return status code 401 UNAUTHORIZED

 ### List your posts
 * #### Command
   * `curl -H "Content-Type: application/json" -H "Authorization: Bearer token" http://localhost:8080/api/posts`
 * #### Explanation
-  * Replace "token" in the command with the token you got after a sucessfull login.
+  * Replace "token" in the command with the token you got after a successful login.
   * It returns all posts of the user owning the token.
-  * In case the user embedded in the token doesn't exist it returns status code unauthorized 401.
+  * In case the user embedded in the token doesn't exist it returns status code UNAUTHORIZED 401.

 ### Edit post
-Currently, it requires that you know the database id of the post so, I will solve this issue first.
+* #### Command
+  * `curl -X PUT -H "Content-Type: application/json" -H "Authorization: Bearer token" -d '{"id": "1", "body": "f2 first post update!"}' http://localhost:8080/api/posts`
+* #### Explanation
+  * When you create a post you will get a postDto containing the post database id, which you should use to identify the post you want to edit.
+  * Replace "token" in the command with the token you got after a successful login.
+  * With authorization header containing a valid bearer token, and the post body, it returns status code CREATED 201 and postDto like `{
+    "id": 1,
+    "body": "f2 first post",
+    "createdAt": "2024-01-02T13:23:04.009175413",
+    "updatedAt": "2024-01-02T13:23:04.009210933",
+    "userEmail": "f2@gmail.com"
+    }`
+  * In case of empty post body `{"body": ""}` or missing post body `{}`, returns:
+    * Status code 400 BAD_REQUEST
+    * Along with empty postDTO like `{
+      "id": 0,"body": "","createdAt": null,"updatedAt": null, "userEmail": null }`.
+  * In case of missing request body, returns
+    * Status code 400 BAD_REQUEST
+  * In case the user embedded in the bearer token doesn't exist it will return status code 401 UNAUTHORIZED.
+  * In case the user embedded in the bearer token doesn't own the post identified by the provided id it returns.
+    * Status code 401 UNAUTHORIZED.
+  * In case of missing id, returns
+    * Status code 400 BAD_REQUEST
+    * Message saying that the post you are trying to update doesn't exist

 ### Delete post
-Currently, it requires that you know the database id of the post so, I will solve this issue first.

-****
-## Endpoints
-* **/login**
+* #### Command
-  * It accepts http post requests with user credential (basic auth)
-  * In case of successfull login, it returns a jwt token which you should use with your future requests, otherwise returns status code 401 unauthorized.
+  * `curl -X DELETE -H "Content-Type: application/json" -H "Authorization: Bearer token" -d '{"id": "1", "body": "f2 first post update!"}' http://localhost:8080/api/posts`

-* **/api/signup**
+* #### Explanation
-  * It accepts a post request with user information (firstName, lastName, email, password)
+  * When you create a post you will get a postDto containing the post database id, which you should use to identify the post you want to delete.
+  * Replace "token" in the command with the token you got after a successful login.
-  * In case of successful signup it returns status code 200.
+  * In case of missing post id in the request body, it returns
-  * In case of  missing field returns status code 400 bad request .
+    * status code 400 BAD_REQUEST.
-  * It allows duplicate email addresses due to a forgotten unique constraint in the sql schema (will be handled in future ISA )

-### /api/posts

-* GET **/api/posts**
-  * Along with authorization header containing a valid bearer token, it will return all posts of the user owning the token.
-  * If the user embedded in the token doesn't exist it returns status code unauthorized 401.
-* POST **api/posts**
-  * Along with authorization header containing a valid bearer token, and the post body it will return status code created 201.
-  * In case of empty post body `{"body":""" }` it will work as the above scenario. (will be handled in future ISA)
+    * Message saying post you are trying to delete doesn't exist.
-  * In case of missing post body `{}`, returns internal server error 500. (will be handled in future ISA)
+  * In case of absence of a post with the provided id, it returns
+    * status code 404 NOT_FOUND.
+    * Message saying post you are trying to update doesn't exist.
-  * If the user embedded in the bearer token doesn't exist it will return status code 401 unauthorized
+  * In case the user embedded in the bearer token doesn't exist it will return status code 401 UNAUTHORIZED.
-* PUT **api/post**
-  * Along with authorization header containing a valid bearer token, and a request body contains the post id and the updated post body, it returns status code 200 ok
-  * If the user embedded in the bearer token doesn't exist it will return status code 401 unauthorized
+  * In case the user embedded in the bearer token doesn't own the post identified by the provided id it returns.
-  * In case of empty post body `{"id":1 ,"body": """}` it returns status code 200 ok (will be handled in future ISA).
-  * In case of missing post id `{"body": """}` it returns status code 400 bad request saying the post you are trying to update doesn't exist.
+    * Status code 401 UNAUTHORIZED.
-  * In case of missing post body `{"id": 1 "}` it returns status code 500 internal server error (will be handled in future ISA).
+  * In case of successful deletion, it returns
-* DELETE **api/posts**
-  * It expects an authorization header containing a valid bearer token and a request body containing the id of the post to be deleted `{"id": 1}`.
-  * If the post id doesn't exist `{}` or belongs to a user other than the one specified in the bearer token, it returns status code unauthorized 401
+    * Status code 200 OK
+    * Message saying post deleted successfully.

 ****